lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 Unfortunately, the compiler batch file can fail.
 Reasons for failure fall into a few broad categories:

+- The commands in the batch file are wrong for your system.
+  This is the most likely cause of failure.
+  The subsections below give hints on providing an appropriate ``compile-c.bat`` batch file.

 - You do not have permission to run the batch file.
   When you run the batch file, watch for output like "Permission denied" from the operating system.